jkschin/jkschin.github.io/_posts/2021-05-16-blockchain-and-money.md

 - Extreme remote agriculture networks, where most are unbanked, could potentially use decentralized apps as there is no central intermediary and a lack of trust between all participants.
 - Entire class on supply chain management in Lesson 22.

+## Lesson 13
+- Pre-reading: [M-Pesa](https://mag.n26.com/m-pesa-how-kenya-revolutionized-mobile-payments-56786bc09ef).
+M-Paisa is a good example of how having something on digital record can reduce corruption.
+- A couple of other short pre-readings and two long ones that I skimmed.
+- Crane is the company that provides the linen for US bank notes - interesting!
+- The term "credit card" actually appeared in Edward Bellamy's Science Fiction book "Looking Backward" in guess what - 1887.
+I think I should start reading more science fiction.
+- Bridge currencies could be cool.
+- Wow, Western Union can charge up to 10% for fees?!
+Alin Dragos mentioned that transferring from person to person is not the same as from account to account.
+You could be transferring USD 1K from Singapore to some person in a rural village in a country.
+That's very different.
+- Largest money market fund in the whole world (as of 2019 when the lecture was given) is Ant Financial - USD 300B!
+- Multi-jurisdiction currencies have historically failed.